 “That is why I tell you not to worry about everyday life—whether you have enough food and drink, or enough clothes to wear.
 Isn’t life more than food, and your body more than clothing?
 Look at the birds.
 They don’t plant or harvest or store food in barns, for your heavenly Father feeds them.
 And aren’t you far more valuable to him than they are?
 Can all your worries add a single moment to your life?”
 Matt.
 6:25-27 (NLT)

-Dear Lord Jesus, whenever we’re tempted to wonder about our value to the Father, all we have to do is consider the astonishing sacrifice you made for us.
-By your life, death, and resurrection, we’re forgiven and clothed with the very righteousness of God.
-And now we feast on a free diet of bread from heaven and an endless supply living water.
+Lord Jesus, whenever we’re tempted to wonder about our value to the Father, all we have to do is remember the gospel.
+By your life, death, and resurrection, we’re forgiven, robed, adopted, and beloved.
+We feast on a free diet of daily mercies and living water.
 We praise, bless, and adore you.
-The birds of the air have nothing on us!
+The birds of the air have nothing on us.

-Nevertheless, our weakness persists, our anxieties flare up, and our worries often get the best of us.
-So we run to you, confident of your welcome, compassion, and grace.
+Nevertheless, our weaknesses persist, our anxieties flare up, and our worries get the best of us.
+So we run to you today, confident of your welcome, and resting in your rule.
 Please help us with the things we’d love to control, but can’t.
-It’s not so much that we’re anxious to add a single hour to our lives; it’s more that we don’t want our loved ones to suffer unnecessarily.
+It’s not so much that we’re anxious to add a single hour to our lives; it’s more that we don’t want unnecessary suffering—for ourselves or anyone else.

 Let the godly sing for joy to the Lord; it is fitting for the pure to praise him.

-Dear heavenly Father, though I don’t have an awesome singing voice, I do trust an awesome gospel.
-I am godly only because you have hidden my life in Christ, and I am pure only because you have robed me in the righteousness of Jesus.
-Hallelujah, many times over!
-At least my heart can sing with gratitude and robust joy.
+Heavenly Father, though I don’t have an awesome singing voice, I do trust an awesome gospel.
+I am godly only because you have hidden my life in Christ, and I am pure only because you have robed me in the righteousness of Jesus—for which I am profoundly grateful.
+At least my heart can sing with great volume and robust joy.

 2 Praise the Lord with melodies on the lyre; make music for him on the ten-stringed harp.
 3 Sing a new song of praise to him; play skillfully on the harp, and sing with joy.